 BORN A REBEL

 The strike turned into a widespread uprising.
-More than one million people all over East Germany went on the streets and demanded fair working conditions, free elections and power of the people.
+More than one million people all over East Germany took to the streets to demand fair working conditions, free elections and power to the people.
 State agencies were occupied and prisoners of the regime freed.
 In the end the revolt was violently suppressed by tanks of the Soviet occupation forces and Kasernierte Volkspolizei.
 More than 100 people were killed, others were abducted.
 Without the help of the Soviet military the SED regime would have lost its power, like it did years later in 1989.
-The date, 17th of June, was celebrated as a public holiday in West Germany up until the German Reunification.
+The date, the 17th of June 1953, was celebrated as a public holiday in West Germany up until the German Reunification.